 Good directional integrity is the key requirement for an over-reaching forward-looking protection element used to supplement Zone 2.
-Even though any FlexLogicTM operand could be used for this purpose allowing the user to combine responses of various protection elements, or to apply extra conditions through FlexLogicTM equations, this extra signal is primarily meant to be the output operand from either the Negative-Sequence Directional IOC or Neutral Directional IOC.
+Even though any FlexLogicTM operand could be used for this purpose allowing the user to combine responses of various protection elements, or to apply extra conditions through FlexLogicTM equations, this extra signal is primarily meant to be the output operand from the Neutral Directional IOC.
 Both of these elements have separate forward (FWD) and reverse (REV) output operands.
-The forward indication should be used (NEG SEQ DIR OC1 FWD or NEUTRAL DIR OC1 FWD).
+The forward indication should be used (NEUTRAL DIR OC1 FWD).